A few days ago I received an email, asking me the following question:

 What do you think?
 Do you use your banana skins as fertilizers, and if so, how?
 Have you read something more erudite on the subject that would shed some light?
 Are you now wishing you’d brought along a banana for lunch?

 While I was going bananas this morning, I came across a lovely blog post on Benvironment about the perils of leaving ‘biodegradable’ banana waste behind when you’re having some time off.
 But you don’t do that, do you? :)

-If you enjoyed this post, you’ll love The Peat-Free Diet, a book all about compost and growing plants in a sustainable way :)
+If you enjoyed this post, checkout The Peat-Free Diet, my book all about compost and growing plants in a sustainable way :)